ahmed-askri/Sentinel/README.md

 **The review dashboard and API activity, including a real human-review flag:**
 ![Dashboard and review activity](demo/review_activity.png)

-- 🐳 **Fully containerized** — one `docker compose up` builds and runs the whole service, dependencies included

 ## 🔮 What I'd Build Next
 - 📊 A companion evaluation pipeline (in progress separately) to measure decision accuracy against a real scenario suite, not just eyeball correctness